 The earlier verse was indicative of a person who jumps into contemplation without purifying his mind.
 Externally, he isn’t performing any actions but internally his mind is filled with agitations.

-But, a person who controls the sense organs with the mind and who engages organs of action in karma yoga is superior to the hypocritic person indicated before.
+A person who controls the sense organs with the mind and who engages organs of action in karma yoga is superior to the hypocritical person indicated above.
 A spiritual seeker works selflessly with his mind on a higher ideal.
 Externally actions are performed by organs of action but internally he is without attachment.

 Chapter 3, Verse 8